libreccm/libreccm/README.md

 datasource configuration is provided by the `datasource.properties` file in the bundle directory.
 To create one copy the example file and adjust the settings.

+You also have to create a wildfly.properties file which contains some settings for the Wildfly server, for isntance the port the Wildfly server binds to.
+An example file is provided.

 ## Archetypes

 To install the archetypes in your local Maven repository run